How a speeding ticket impacts your insurance in Washington, D.C.

 How much is a speeding ticket in Washington, D.C.?

-The cost of Washington, D.C. speeding tickets is based on how many miles per hour (mph) you were going over the limit and where you were driving:
+The cost of Washington, D.C. speeding ticket fines is based on how many miles per hour (mph) you were going over the limit and where you were driving:

 How long does a speeding ticket stay on your record in Washington, D.C.?

 A speeding ticket stays on your driving record in Washington, D.C. permanently.
-Luckily, insurance carriers only factor a speeding conviction into your rate for three years.
-That means you could see your premium decrease with time, so long as you do not receive additional infractions and avoid filing claims.
+Luckily, insurance carriers typically only factor a speeding conviction into your rate for around three years.
+That means you could see your premium decrease with time as long as you do not receive additional infractions and avoid filing claims.

 How much does a speeding ticket increase your car insurance in Washington, D.C.?